joseph-flinn/site/frontend/posts/innovation-and-portfolio-management.md

 Front-loading the product development process with research and planning increases the lead-time to start development.
 This is often seen as a bad thing in the software world where the drive is to be the first to market to capture as much of the market as possible.
-However, skimping on the initial research and planning phases lead to longer development times and more rework causing the overall cost of the project to increase significantly.
+However, skimping on the initial research and planning phases leads to longer development times and more rework causing the overall cost of the project to increase significantly.
 The majority of the costs of a project are in the development execution phase.
 While speed is important, the rest of the new product development processes cannot be sacrificed to gain more speed.